 You can book dolphin sighting tours on the Sea Screamer, where you’re guaranteed to spot a few of these friendly sea creatures.
 Sightings are guaranteed, or your next trip aboard is free of charge.
 Check out this full-day excursion from Orlando, which offers a trip aboard the Sea Screamer as part of the package.

 You can purchase tickets online here, Adults 12+ $25, Kids 4-11 $20, Toddlers 1-3 $15, Under 1 FREE.

 5. Pier 60

 Pier 60 is one of those must-see attractions in Clearwater.
 This 1000-foot pier is popular for fishing, with plenty of tackle shops nearby, but the real fun happens when the sun sets, and the Sunset Festival (18:00-21:00 every night) begins: when street performers, artisans, and live musicians begin their work up and down the pier.

 There are magicians, jugglers, and singers, and handmade goods like jewelry and home goods can be purchased all along the pier.
 There is also a huge playground that can keep kids happy for hours, with inflatables, slides, climbing gyms, and even a castle turret.

-On the weekends, there are family-friendly movie nights on the sand, so bring a blanket and some snacks for a great time.
+There are family-friendly movie nights on the sand on the weekends, so bring a blanket and some snacks for a great time.